-- (i) In the first year of all registration for a qualification of all three-year undergraduate programmes, students are required to pass 48 credits (equivalent to three (3) 16-credit modules), to be allowed to start with the second year's study. - (ii) By the end of the second year of registration for a qualification of all threeyear undergraduate programmes, students are required to have passed 112 credits (equivalent to seven (7) 16-credit modules) of their qualification, to be allowed to start with the third year's study.
+- (i) In the first year of all registration for a qualification of all three-year undergraduate programmes, students are required to pass 48 credits (equivalent to three (3) 16-credit modules), to be allowed to start with the second year's study. - (ii) By the end of the second year of registration for a qualification of all three-year undergraduate programmes, students are required to have passed 112 credits (equivalent to seven (7) 16-credit modules) of their qualification, to be allowed to start with the third year's study.

-&lt;sup>23 If students interrupted their studies for one year or longer, they have to reapply.
+If students interrupted their studies for one year or longer, they have to reapply.
 The student's application will be considered together with the applications of other students, and the student's academic performance will be taken into account.

-&lt;sup>24 HCerts for access and Open Distance Learning programmes are excluded from this rule.
+HCerts for access and Open Distance Learning programmes are excluded from this rule.
 Students in these programmes have to comply with programme-specific requirements (including but not limited to progression rules) laid down by the UFS.

-&lt;sup>25 There might be exceptions in the Faculty of Natural and Agricultural Sciences.
+There might be exceptions in the Faculty of Natural and Agricultural Sciences.

-&lt;sup>26 The faculties may include or exclude UFSS1504 with regard to these calculations, in accordance with their faculty rules.
+The faculties may include or exclude UFSS1504 with regard to these calculations, in accordance with their faculty rules.